caninereason/wink/README.md

 ### Code Used

-Code was used for the base.html from the [Boutique_ado](https://github.com/Code-Institute-Org/boutique_ado_v1) walkthrough.
+Code was used as a template for the website from the [Boutique_ado](https://github.com/Code-Institute-Org/boutique_ado_v1) walkthrough.

 ### Content